-While the reasons for the rise in cybercrime and hacking in Russia and Eastern Europe are many and varied, much of the rise can be attributed to the underutilized techno-industrial complex.
+While the reasons for the rise in cybercrime and Hacking: The using of a computer and/or program in order to gain unauthorized access to data in a computer, system or network.
+LookingGlass Cyber (n) - not the axe swinging you’re thinking of.
+This type of hacking is unauthorized access to another computer, or system. in Russia and Eastern Europe are many and varied, much of the rise can be attributed to the underutilized techno-industrial complex.
 Highly-skilled computer science professionals are finding themselves underpaid or unemployed.
 This, tied with the lucrative opportunities found with crime syndicates, has drawn Russia’s top talent.

 In addition, underground and politically motivated hacking has become a source of national pride.
 In a region plagued with geopolitical instability, even politicians have begun to leverage hacktivist tactics to discredit rivals, stir national pride, and redirect public frustration and anger.

 This climate ensures that Russia and Eastern European hackers will no doubt improve their capabilities and continue to be a major global threat.

 Conclusion: The New Threat Landscape